mit-ccc/twclient/docs/_sources/vignettes/fetch.rst.txt

    twitter -v fetch friends -b -g universe twitter -v fetch followers -b -j 5000 -g universe

 Tada!
 Now you have data in a DB.
-You can use canned SQL queries, like those in the extracting data vignette, to get whatever piece of data you want out of it: the follow graph, a user’s tweets, mention / quote / reply / retweet graphs, etc. Your creativity in SQL is the limit.
+You can use canned SQL queries, like those in the :doc:`extracting data vignette </vignettes/extract>`, to get whatever piece of data you want out of it: the follow graph, a user’s tweets, mention / quote / reply / retweet graphs, etc. Your creativity in SQL is the limit.

 Wasn’t that easier than you’re used to?